-Although New Orleans is considered one of the most walkable cities in the country, if "hoofing it" isn't for you we have plenty of other options for your transportation needs.
+Although New Orleans is considered one of the most walkable cities in the country, we have plenty of other options for your transportation needs.
 Whether you're walking from the Morial Convention Center to the Audubon Aquarium or hopping on the streetcar to visit the historic cemetaries, grab a map of the city or two and go exploring.
 If you're wondering when the next bus or streetcar is coming your way, try downloading the TransitHub App.

 Airport Shuttle New Orleans is the official transportation company providing shuttle service for the City of New Orleans to and from the airport.
 Upon arrival at the airport, guests can purchase tickets for $20 one way or $38 round trip per person.
 Children under 6 are free.
 The first 3 bags per passenger are free.
 It departs every 10 minutes from airport.
-504-596-2699.
+Call 504-596-2699 for more information.

 One or two passengers from the airport is $33.
 For 3 or more passengers the fare is $14 per passenger, not to exceed 5 people.
 Taxicab Bureau: 504-658-7102